-The end of summer is the height of tomato season, thus I’m sharing a dish featuring this beloved seasonal ingredient.
+Late summer is the height of tomato season.
+With that in mind, I’m sharing a dish featuring this beloved seasonal ingredient.
 There are so many ways to utilize tomatoes in cooking.
 They can be the star of the show or have a memorable cameo on your plate.
-When tomatoes aren’t in season, they can easily be included in dishes using canned variations.
-In a pinch, this works great, but I simply love the accessibility of the fresh variety in summer months.
-I’m sharing one of my favorite recipes featuring fresh tomatoes.
-Enter tomato bulgur pilaf!
-As an Armenian, I have eaten a lot of rice pilaf in my day.
-I particularly love pilaf made with bulgur wheat.

 Other recipes with tomato you may like

 - Curried Tomato Salad

 - Confit Byaldi (Remy’s Ratatouille)